-- Lots of choice.
+- Lots of choices.
 There are heaps of trusted and reputable money transfer providers who can send a same currency transfer for you.
 Start comparing them at finder.com today.

 - Hassle-free.
-While sending money overseas might sound like a complicated prospect, it’s actually quite quick and easy to do online and without having to leave your home.
+While sending money overseas might sound like a complicated prospect, it’s actually quite quick and easy to do online, without having to leave your home.

 - Fees apply.
 You’ll need to pay a fee in the vast majority of cases when sending money overseas, so searching for a provider with an affordable fee structure is a good idea.

 Are there any risks to be aware of?

 - Not checking the fees.
 One common mistake people make when sending funds overseas is neglecting to read the fine print of a transfer to discover all the fees and charges that may be attached.
 Take a few moments to make sure you’re aware of all the fees that apply before you hand over any cash.